Locally controlled arrested thermalization

-So far, we have only prepared subsystem $A$ in a ferromagnetic initial state.
-What happens if this initial state is changed, but the initial state of $B$ remains unchanged?
+What happens if the initial ferromagnetic state of $A$ is changed, but the initial state of $B$ remains unchanged?
 On one hand, $H_A$ remains a constant of motion in cases 2 and 3.
 On the other hand, the change in the initial state will impact the dynamics of subsystem $A$, and hence the local measurement of physical quantities there.
-For example, we set the initial state of $A$ to $|x\rangle^{\otimes 5}$, where $|x\rangle=(|\uparrow\rangle+|\downarrow\rangle)/\sqrt{2}$.
-Now, Eqs.~(3)--(5) no longer hold.
+To highlight this, we set the initial state of $A$ to $\left[\left(|\uparrow\rangle + |\downarrow \rangle\right)/\sqrt{2}\right]^{\otimes 5}$ in which case Eqs.~(3)--(5) no longer hold.
 Although not shown here, we find that the spatiotemporal profiles of the bond energy, $\langle S_j^z\rangle$, and the von Neumann entropy of the spins differ from those in Fig.~\ref{fig:results-Ising}.
 In the inset of Fig.~\ref{fig:SA-time-Ising}(a), we show the bipartite EE for cases 2 and 3.
-Instead of being a constant at zero, the EE now oscillates between zero and one in case 2, or increases from zero and saturates at one in case 3.
+Instead of being a constant at zero, the EE now oscillates between zero and one in case 2, or increases from zero and saturates to one in case 3.
 This difference distinguishes between the two cases.
 Note that the entropy value of one (in base two) stems from the maximal entanglement between the two spins in the region $AB$.
-The discussion here conveys the message that \textit{both} the Hamiltonian and initial states of the subsystems play a role in the dynamics and thermalization of the system.
+Thus, \textit{both} the Hamiltonian and initial states of the subsystems play a role in the dynamics and thermalization of the system.

-\textit{Arrested thermalization for non-commuting subsystems--} We now address case 1 and ask whether it is possible to arrest thermalization when the commuting condition is not satisfied.
-We show that this is indeed possible for certain initial conditions, and we construct an explicit example to highlight our point.
-Our idea is general - the key is to design a Hamiltonian $H_{AB}$ such that (1) the region $AB$ has a ``simple to prepare" eigenstate and (2) this eigenstate is unchanged by the time evolution in the rest of regions $A$ and $B$.
+\textit{Arrested thermalization for non-commuting subsystems--} We now address case 1 and ask whether it is possible to arrest thermalization at the local level when the commuting condition is not satisfied.
+Taking inspiration from work on global quantum many-body scars~\cite{Papic2021, Papic, Regnault2022, Moessner2023}, we show that this is indeed possible by constructing an explicit example.
+The general principle is to design a Hamiltonian $H_{AB}$ such that (1) the region $AB$ has a ``simple to prepare" eigenstate and (2) this eigenstate is unchanged by the time evolution in the rest of regions $A$ and $B$.
 We leverage the exact quantum degeneracy of certain locally frustrated motifs to accomplish this objective.